TechByTheNerd/techbythenerd.github.io/_posts/2022-06-09-virtualbox-guest-additions.md

 ### STEP 2: Run `autorun.sh`

 Next, open the newly-mounted CD in the main menu on the left.
 That brings up a file explorer.
-Double-click `autorun.sh` to run that program:
+Right-click on `autorun.sh` and choose to "Run as a program":

 ![Folder View](/assets/img/virtualbox-guest-additions/pre-autorun.png)